Traumatism/sipwi-lang/README.md

 use crate::lexing::token::Token;
 use crate::parsing::structs::StdFuncResult;

-// - 'env' can be used to manage variables ect.
+// - 'env' can be used to read variables ect.
 // - 'token' should be a Token::List
-pub fn std_name(env: &&mut Sipwi, token: Token) -> StdFuncResult {
+pub fn std_name(env: &Sipwi, token: Token) -> StdFuncResult {

     // your code here ...